His Eminence Sheikh Dr Ali Gomaa

 Visit to the Holy Al-Aqsa Mosque Controversy: On 18 April 2012, Sheikh Ali Gomaa, with HRH Prince Ghazi of Jordan, broke what had been a 45-year taboo in some parts of the Islamic World and visited Al-Aqsa Mosque in order to pray there and support the beleaguered Muslim community in Jerusalem.
 The visit was viewed as controversial in Egypt but set off a change of public opinion in the Islamic World that continues to this day.
 The Grand Mufti also visited the Church of the Holy Sepulcher, which was much appreciated by the Christian community of Jerusalem.

-Popularized and Simplified Fatwahs: Gomaa has immense legal influence through his advocacy of Islamic religious edicts (fatwahs).
-When he was Grand Mufti of Egypt, he modernized the process of issuing fatwahs in the country.
-He did this by overhauling the Dar Al-Ifta organization into a dynamic institution with worldwide reach, based on a fatwah council and a system of checks and balances.
+Popularized and Simplified Fatwas: Gomaa has immense legal influence through his advocacy of Islamic religious edicts (fatwas).
+When he was Grand Mufti of Egypt, he modernised the process of issuing fatwas in the country.
+He did this by overhauling the Dar Al-Ifta organization into a dynamic institution with worldwide reach, based on a fatwa council and a system of checks and balances.

 Quotes